mako-framework/docs/08_learn_more/00_validation.md

 > The image validation rules expect [`SplFileInfo`](https://php.net/manual/en/class.splfileinfo.php), [`FileInfo`](:base_url:/docs/:version:/learn-more:file-system#file_info) or [`UploadedFile`](:base_url:/docs/:version:/routing-and-controllers:request#files) objects.

 > The rules use the [`getimagesize`](https://php.net/manual/en/function.getimagesize.php) function to get the image size.
-You should make sure that the file you're validating is an image using the `mimetype` rule before using any of the image specific rules.
+You should make sure that the file you're validating is an image using the `mime type` rule before using any of the image specific rules.
 {.warning}

 <a id="validation_rules:session"></a>